A global Torelli theorem for hyperkahler manifolds: GHK lines and exceptional sets

 \proposition Let $X\stackrel \psi\arrow Y$ be a local diffeomorphism of Hausdorff manifolds.
 Assume that for any open subset $U\subset Y$, the closure $\bar U \subset Y$ has empty exceptional sets, provided that $U$ has smooth boundary.
 Then $\psi$ is a covering.

 {\bf Proof:} \ref{_exce_empty_covering_Proposition_} is local in $Y$, hence it will suffice to prove it when $Y$ is diffeomorphic to $\R^n$.
 Choose a flat Riemannian metric on $Y \cong \R^n$.
-Lifting the corresponding Riemannian tensor to $X$, we can consider $X$ as a Riemannian manifold, also flat.
-The Riemannian tensor defines a metric structure on $Y$ and $X$ as usual.
+Lifting the corresponding Riemannian metric to $X$, we can consider $X$ as a Riemannian manifold, also flat.
+The Riemannian structure defines a metric on $Y$ and $X$ as usual.
 For a point $x$ in a metric space $M$, {\bf a closed $\epsilon$-ball with center in $x$} is the set

 Taking strict inequality, we obtain {\bf an open ball},

 Clearly, $\bar B_\epsilon(x)$ is closed, $B_\epsilon(x)$ is open, and $\bar B_\epsilon(x)$ is the closure of $B_\epsilon(x)$, and its completion, in the sense of metric geometry.